-To get the most value of the Gate Model, every R&D unit has to incorporate the Gate Model into its own processes.
+To get the most value of the Gate Model, every R&D unit has to incorporate it into its own processes.
 To implement the ABB Gate Model there are a number of concrete steps that should be performed.
 By experience these should be taken in the following order:

-- Sort out the structure in R&D management regarding how decisions are made and map the ABB Gate Model roles to the organization - 2.
+- 1. Sort out the structure in R&D management regarding how decisions are made and map the ABB Gate Model roles to the organization. - 2.
 Decide what project types the ABB Gate Model should be applied to.
-Decide what project "size" factors that should be the limits for use of the Gate Model. - 3.
-Make the gate checklists complete regarding extra checkpoints and document references. - 4.
-Decide how metrics should be collected and reported. - 5.
+Decide on a minimum project size, for which it makes sense to apply the Gate Model. - 3.
+Make the gate checklists complete regarding extra checkpoints and document references.

+- 4. Decide how metrics should be collected and reported. - 5.
 Run a pilot project. - 6.
 Decide on how the Gate Model should be rolled out and roll it out.

-In order to support the business units to introduce and tailor the Gate Model a one-day training course is available.
+In order to support the R&D units to introduce and tailor the Gate Model a one-day training course is available.
 The course is intended for line managers and project managers.
-It explains the Gate Model and includes several small exercises and discussions on how it fits in the software process culture of the R&D unit addressed.
+It explains the Gate Model and includes several exercises (including two simulated gate meetings) and discussions on how it fits in the software process culture of the R&D unit addressed.
 Typically, this course forms the starting event in the local gate model implementation process.